All Episodes

 And you can go, there were other issues as well that came up.

-New York Times reported, quote, agents involved in the Russia investigation asked Mr. Halper, an American academic who teaches in Britain to gather information on Carter Page and George Papadopoulos, another well, he was a low-level Trump campaign foreign policy advisor.
+New York Times reported, quote, agents involved in the Russia investigation asked Mr. Halper, an American academic who teaches in Britain, to gather information on Carter Page and George Papadopoulos, another, well, he was a low-level Trump campaign foreign policy advisor.

 And Halper went beyond Page and Papadopoulos and also contacting and seeking information from Sam Clovis.

-It wasn't clear whether Halper had the FBI's blessings to contact Mr. Clovis.
+And it wasn't clear whether Halper had the FBI's blessings to contact Mr. Clovis.

 Well, the Grassley Graham memo tells us the bulk of the application and the FISA warrant was the phony Clinton bought and paid for Russian dossier.

-And then we know they didn't tell the court, the judges, the FISA court judges, that she paid for it.
+And we know they didn't tell the court, the judges, the FISA court judges, that she paid for it.

 Well, that's spying.

-Uh welcome both of you.
+Welcome both of you.

-Um Jonathan, you've been in this game, this business long enough.
+Jonathan, you've been in this game, this business long enough.

 Sounds like spying to me.